-- (1) Any person who receives a report under this policy must inform Internal Audit as soon as possible, by email to internal.audit@sydney.edu.au. - (2) Sometimes, a Disclosure Officer at the University may receive a report of suspected wrongdoing at another public sector agency.
-These reports must also be immediately provided to Internal Audit. - (3) A person who receives a report: - (a) must not provide information about it to anyone else without permission from the reporter, Internal Audit or the Office of General Counsel; and - (b) must make a record of the report and the referral to Internal Audit, in a confidential University record.
+- (1) Any person who receives a report under this policy must inform the University's Internal Audit team as soon as possible, by email to internal audit@sydney.edu.au. - (2) Sometimes, a Disclosure Officer may receive a report of suspected wrongdoing at another public sector agency.
+These reports must also be immediately provided to the University's Internal Audit team. and - (a) The Internal Audit Team may send these reports to the competent agency with authority to handle them within the timeline required by Vietnamese law. - (3) A person who receives a report: - (a) must not provide information about it to anyone else without permission from the reporter, the University's Internal Audit team or the University's Office of General Counsel; and - (b) must make a record of the report and the referral to Internal Audit, in a confidential University record.